The TRUE Price Of A French Bulldog Puppy (Full Breakdown for 2025)

-Typically, the price of a French Bulldog ranges from $1,500 to $9,000 when purchased from a reputable breeder.
+Typically, the price of a French Bulldog ranges from $1,500 to $8,000 (or even more) when purchased from a reputable breeder.
 This variation depends on factors like the health certifications of the parents and the level of training provided by the breeder.

 At Kingdom Frenchies, we are a collective of small, dedicated breeders who prioritize raising happy and healthy French Bulldog puppies from parents who have undergone thorough health testing.